 "Let us not underestimate the power of the anti-tobacco narrative," said Reerink.
 "It is increasingly shaping public opinion often without solid evidence to back it.
-If we fail to actively engage and respond to what is being said about our sector, that by the broader public."
+If we fail to actively engage and respond to what is being said about our sector, that most recent gathering of the FCTC parties in narrative risks becoming accepted as truth by the broader public."